 Four new plays.
 Four singular voices.

 Golden Thread’s popular staged reading series returns, introducing four new plays to the Bay Area.
 We invite you to laugh, cry, and think alongside these beautiful stories from and about the Middle East!
 Each play is teeming with unexpected humor, surprising characters, and important questions about the world we live in today.
-You will have an opportunity to ask questions and engage the director and the cast in conversation after each reading.
 Join the creative process of a new play and discover brilliant gems never before seen in the Bay Area.

 June, 2018 | Brava Theater Center (2781 24th Street, San Francisco)

 “Terrific acting and engaging writing… I loved witnessing the great cast and direction of an in-development play.” —New Threads 2016 Audience member

 A Shotgun Players production in association with Golden Thread Productions

 A mind-bending political thriller dressed up as a love story

 A group of actors discover a script set in Damascus.
 They eagerly begin performing what appears to be a romantic melodrama, believing they will learn something about what it’s like to live in Syria.
 Then everything explodes.
 With subtly shifting perspectives, Kiss compels us to continually question our grip on reality.

 August 23-September 23, 2018 | Ashby Stage (1901 Ashby Avenue, Berkeley)